Pontic Greek genocide: Kemalist movement

-Mustafa Kemal's arrival in Samsun.
-Value of this event in history.
+Mustafa Kemal's arrival in Samsun

-A few days after the war started, on May 19, Mustafa Kemal Atatürk was ordered to go to Samsun, a city in the Pontus region, to create order there.
-Instead, he brought more Turkish nationalists together and strengthened his tactics against the Pontic Greeks: even more Greeks would be kidnapped, killed, and tortured.
+Following his arrival in Samsun, Mustafa Kemal began organising the Turkish nationalist movement.
+Some historians argue that nationalist forces subsequently intensified operations against Pontic Greek communities during this period.

 Immediately after Kemal's landing in Samsun, a deep contradiction between Greek and Turkish historiography regarding his personality begins.
 May 19 was subsequently established by the Pontic organizations as the date of the final solution of the Pontic issue and is considered as the day of remembrance of the victims of the Pontic genocide.
 On the other hand, this date is considered by official Turkish historiography as the beginning of the war for independence, and the Turkish state established a holiday on May 19, Atatürk Memorial Day, Youth and Sports Day (Turkish: Atatürk'ü Anma, Gençlik ve Spor Bayramı).